Faioa/CRV-Projects/Project_IaC/README.md

 Moreover, we chose to use an Ingress Controller instead of making all of our services as LoadBalancers or NodePorts to have a project closer to a real production infrastructure : one entry point as a LoadBalancer that distributes to the right services.

+## Requirements
+The underlying Minikube cluster requires 6 Gigabytes of memory and 4 hearts of CPU.

 ## Versions
 If the project doesn't work immediatly on your machine, ensure that you have a relatively good Internet connexion and that the softwares version are not inferior to the followings :
 - Kubernetes :